 National Institutes of Health

-NIH's Response to the OSTP's Public Access Memo
+NIH's Response to the 2013 OSTP Public Access Memo

 For grants over $500,000, a data sharing plan must be included in the grant application and incorporated as a term and condition of the award.
 Final Research Data "should be made as widely and freely available as possible while safeguarding the privacy of participants, and protecting confidential and proprietary data".